cchitsiang/awesome-stars/topics.md

 - [orosandrei/Home-Monitoring-Raspberry-Pi-Node](https://github.com/orosandrei/Home-Monitoring-Raspberry-Pi-Node) - Raspberry Pi & Node.js diy Home Monitoring & Intruder Alert system
 - [lelylan/lelylan](https://github.com/lelylan/lelylan) - Open Source Lightweight Microservices Architecture for the Internet of Things.
 For developers.
 - [kuzzleio/kuzzle](https://github.com/kuzzleio/kuzzle) - Open-source Back-end, self-hostable & ready to use - Real-time, storage, advanced search - Web, Apps, Mobile, IoT -
 - [vernemq/vernemq](https://github.com/vernemq/vernemq) - A distributed MQTT message broker based on Erlang/OTP.
 Built for high quality & Industrial use cases.
+The VerneMQ mission is active & the project maintained.
+Thank you for your support!
 - [Kong/kong](https://github.com/Kong/kong) - 🦍 The Cloud-Native API Gateway
 - [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.